Alignment Report

 Human Skills

-20 skills employers hire for: critical thinking, collaboration, discernment, systems thinking.
+20 skills employers hire for: critical thinking, collaboration, discernment.

 Healthy Habits

-Sustainable practices that protect focus, relationships, and meaningful work.
+Sustainable practices that protect focus, relationships, and meaning.

 Value Creation

-From completing tasks to creating outcomes.
-The difference between faster and better.
+From completing tasks to creating outcomes that matter.

 Workflow Design